rackspace/runway/docs/source/runway_config.rst

       - type: yamllint  # not all tests accept arguments

     # Order that modules will be deployed.
 A module will be skipped if a
-    # corresponding env/config is not present (either in a file in its folder
+    # corresponding environment file is not present or "enabled" is false.
-    # or via an environments option specified here on the deployment or
-    # module)
     # E.g., for cfn modules, if
     # 1) a dev-us-west-2.env file is not in the 'app.cfn' folder when running
     #    a dev deployment of 'app' to us-west-2,
     # and
-    # 2) dev is not specified under the deployment or module's environments
+    # 2) "enabled" is false under the deployment or module
     #
     # then it will be skipped.